From the Classroom to Financial Independence

 And that's exactly what R2R is creating the conditions for: long-term wellbeing and economic mobility for every student who comes through the program.

-Williams came to Reynolds twice, in November and January, and students showed up ready to learn both times.
+Williams came to in November and January, and students showed up ready to learn both times.
 The fall session covered mobile banking, budgeting, and interest rates.
-Every student left with a savings account open.
 "The stipend that R2R students earn is often their first step toward building workforce readiness,” Williams said.
 "It's important to talk about our behaviors and relationship with money.
 The students' financial education benefits the entire community.”

-January’s session went further: taxes, credit scores, saving, investing, and retirement.
-For older generations that grew up in a pay-cash culture, where purchases got delayed if the money wasn't there, today's financial landscape looks very different.
+January’s session went further, covering taxes and credit.
+For older generations raised in a cash-only culture — where purchases were delayed until the money was available — today’s financial landscape can feel unfamiliar.
 Williams understands that contrast.
-Her workshops meet students where they are, in a credit-oriented world with constant pressure to spend, driven by social media, advertising, and peers.
+Her workshops meet students where they are: in a credit-driven world shaped by social media, advertising, peer pressure, and constant pressure to spend.

-On emotional spending, she didn't tell students to stop.
-Spending is connected to real things, including socializing and building community.
-The goal is to recognize the pull and set limits before those limits get set for you.
-Start a 401K at 18, build credit before you need a co-signer, understand compound interest before it works against you.
+When discussing emotional spending, she didn’t tell students to stop spending altogether.
+Spending is tied to real needs, including socializing and building community.
+Instead, the goal is to recognize those pressures and set limits before those limits are set for you.
+Start a 401(k) at 18.
+Build credit before you need a co-signer.
+Understand compound interest.